Different Families, Same Love competition returns for May 2022!

-To mark International Family Equality Day (IFED) and International Day Against Homophobia, Transphobia and Biphobia (IDAHOBIT) we are asking teachers to take action in their classrooms between the 3rd and 17th May to celebrate the diversity of people and families in Ireland and to address LGBT+ based bullying in schools.
+To mark International Family Equality Day (IFED) and International Day Against Homophobia, Transphobia and Biphobia (IDAHOBIT) we are asking teachers to take action in their classrooms between the 1 and 17 May to celebrate the diversity of people and families in Ireland and to address homophobic, biphobic and transphobic bullying in schools.

 - Raffle for One4All voucher for all participating teachers